The Pulse: Paris

 Her mind was in a strange way comforted.
 She had entertained so many existential scenarios and she had brooded on the violent course of human history so deeply that she was profoundly pessimistic about the future.
 Only yesterday she concocted a couple of scenarios — one involving aliens and the other involving gods — that she immediately dismissed as optimistic fantasies.

-Everything was such a mess.
-Her fellow citizens were burning cars and smashing windows, again, and even they were worried about the most powerful man in the world.
-He looked like he had a bright orange wig and he talked like he could barely spell.
+Humans had indeed made a mess of everything.
+Her fellow citizens were burning cars and smashing windows, again, in yet another protest against the most powerful man in the world.
+This man had a bright orange wig and talked like he could barely spell.
 She imagined him as a sock-puppet on some stupid American talk show.
 Yet he was only blurting out nationalistic things that many in that country thought, since the days of slavery to the wars against Vietnam and Iraq.
 As bad as all that was, the bulldog with the orange wig was the least of her concerns.
 The world had dozens of Hitlers, many of whom had nuclear bombs and no intention of listening to anyone who had a different opinion than they did.
 And some of their opinions were so dogmatic and cruel — or so sneaky and disingenuous — that the puppet theatre in Washington started to look like perverse entertainment.
 At least the man with the orange wig was part of a larger system that made some sense.
 At least there were cooler and more tolerant heads from Boston to Baltimore and from Seattle to Los Angeles.
-Those places were starting to look like paradise next to Caracas, Karachi, Kinshasa, Kisangani, Kano, Culiacán, Los Cabos, Kingston, Cucuta, Cali, Cape Town, Kabul — only to think of cities starting with a hard C sound.
+Those places were starting to look like paradise next to Caracas, Karachi, Kinshasa, Kisangani, Kano, Culiacán, Los Cabos, Kingston, Cucuta, Cali, Cape Town, Kabul — and that was just cities starting with a hard C.

-She had long ago given up on the hope that there was a God who — mysteriously and ineffably — gave meaning to human life.
+She had long ago given up on the hope that there was a God who would despite all the chaos gave meaning to life.
 Yet she always held inside her the slim chance that some other forms of life exist.
 The universe was simply too big to count out this possibility.
 And if there was life elsewhere then there was always a possibility that aliens might do for the planet what humans seemed incapable of doing.
 She had written this bizarre hope in her final article, titled “If the Red Queen Won’t, the Cheshire Cat will.”